martinconnarty/honeypotter/README.md

 # HoneyPotter

-##  Full disclosure - This Readme and the tool were created using AI
+##  Full disclosure - Most of this Readme and the tool were created using AI

 A flexible and configurable HTTP honeypot server designed to mimic various web services and log all interactions.

+It is designed more for bots that are scanning than it is to trick a human, to do this we would need to host a variety of JS/CSS files etc. This might be something we could look to do in future though.

+## Future Plan

+I want to add more config files that more accurately imitate the behaviours of various services.

 ## Features

 - Highly configurable through JSON configuration files